experianplc/experian-data-quality-integrations/peoplesoft/README.md

 The integration requires that each Address Line only have a single element.
 Modifying `Database Layout`, create a new layout in the *QAS Configuration Editor* (can be found under QAS Pro Web -> QAS Configuration Editor) and follow the below configuration settings:

 ![Pro Web Laout](media/pro-web-layout.png)

+It's important that your new layout have the exact configuration as specified above in order to map the items properly.

+# Custom Touchpoints